donorbox/donorbox-api/README.md

 e.g. `{GET} /api/v1/donations?donor_id=XXXXXXX`

+Use `amount` filter to filter and get donations by donation amounts.

+e.g. `{GET} /api/v1/donations?amount[usd][min]=XXX&amount[usd][max]=YYYY`

+Please note that you can use min and max together to fetch donations in a certain range.
+You can also use min and max params alone if you want to fetch all the donations above or below a certain threshold.

 ### Ordering
 All Donorbox API endpoints support ordering.
 Use `order` parameter with `asc|desc` possible values.
 The default is `desc`.